MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_resource_states.md

 ### -field D3D12_RESOURCE_STATE_UNORDERED_ACCESS

 The resource is used for unordered access.
-A subresource must be in this state when it is accessed by the 3D pipeline via an unordered access view.
+A subresource must be in this state when it is accessed by the GPU via an unordered access view.
 A subresource must also be in this state when it is cleared with <a href="/windows/win32/api/d3d12/nf-d3d12-id3d12graphicscommandlist-clearunorderedaccessviewuint">ID3D12GraphicsCommandList::ClearUnorderedAccessViewInt</a> or <a href="/windows/win32/api/d3d12/nf-d3d12-id3d12graphicscommandlist-clearunorderedaccessviewfloat">ID3D12GraphicsCommandList::ClearUnorderedAccessViewFloat</a>.
 This is a read/write state.

 ### -field D3D12_RESOURCE_STATE_DEPTH_WRITE